shih-han-wang/nameko_mailgun/README.md

 ## Technologies

 - Language: Python3.6
-(This project was initially approached with Python3.7, but had been found out that there is a bug in Eventlet when used on Python 3.7.)
+(This project was initially approached with Python3.7, but there is a bug in Eventlet when used on Python 3.7.)

 ![py3.7_eventlet_bug](/screenshot/py3.7_eventlet_bug.png)